In focus: How to implement machine translation into your translation process

 When it comes to machine translation, there are some key metrics to assess productivity and quality.
 In the development arena, metrics such as BLEU, TER and various others have been used to automatically attempt to assess the machine translation engine’s quality.

-While these may be a useful reference, they are largely used by computer scientists.
+While these may be useful references, they are largely used by computer scientists.
 It’s at this point that you’ll want to have your linguists evaluate the machine translations to get a real flavour of the elegance of the output quality according to your quality criteria.

 While what we’ve detailed in this article is how you start your machine translation journey, you’ll have to keep in mind how it will scale.
 The key to success isn’t just about getting started, it’s also about how you learn to adapt!